cspr-rad/kairos-spec/src/spec.typ

 === Query storage

 Anyone can query the transaction history based on certain filters, such as a specific party being involved and time constraints.
+This includes the public information associated with each transaction on both L1 and L2, as well as the associated ZKPs.

 == Usage

 The proof of concept can be used by any participants of the Casper network.
-It will allow any of them to transfer tokens and make payments with lower gas fees and significantly higher transaction throughput.
+It will allow any of them to transfer tokens with lower gas fees and significantly higher transaction throughput.

 There will be two groups of users: tech-savvy and less tech-savvy.
-In order to accommodate both groups, we will offer three user interfaces: A web interface (website) for the less tech-savvy customer, and a CLI client and L2 API for developers.
-Thereby, we can serve customers directly while laso allowing new projects to build on top of our platform.
-Finally, this allows us to ensure that even customers in low-resource environments can participate, by moving the resource-heavy away from the web UI.
+In order to accommodate both groups, we will offer three user interfaces: A web interface (website) for the less tech-savvy customer, and a CLI client and a L2 API for developers.
+Thereby, we can serve customers directly while also allowing new projects to build on top of our platform.
+Even customers in low-resource environments can participate, as we will move the resource-heavy away from the web UI, while allowing developers to generate ZKPs on the client-side by using our L2 API.

 Our L2 server itself will be a set of dedicated, powerful machines, including a powerful CPU and GPU, in order to provide GPU accelleration for ZK proving (see Risc0).
 The machines will run NixOS and require a solid internet connection.
 The CLI client will run on any Linux distribution, whereas the web client will support any modern web-browser with JavaScript enabled.